isabellereks/ai-gov-simulator/README.md

 ## custom bills

 you can write your own bill in plain English. the app analyzes your text client-side using keyword matching to figure out which policy dimensions it touches, then runs it through the full simulation pipeline.

+you can also bring your own API key! in testing, i used haiku 4.5 to make it a bit more accurate.

 ## project structure